DaniSangelo/wedding-invitation-app/README.md

 This project is under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

+## ⚠️ Important Disclaimer

+This application is intended for personal use only and is not meant for commercial or profit-making purposes.
+It was created specifically for sending wedding invitations to friends and family.

+Please note that the WhatsApp Web library used in this project (`whatsapp-web.js`) is not officially authorized by WhatsApp for commercial use.
+Using this library for commercial purposes may violate WhatsApp's terms of service and could result in account restrictions.

+This project is meant to be used responsibly and in accordance with WhatsApp's terms of service.

 ## 🙏 Acknowledgments

 - [whatsapp-web.js](https://github.com/pedroslopez/whatsapp-web.js) - WhatsApp interaction library